A Udemy Review for Instructors

 Is Udemy Legit? – A Common User Question

 Quora and Reddit are filled with similar questions to this, with many also asking “are Udemy courses any good?”.
-Even after several years of high growth, success and brand recognition, some consumers are still unsure whether a platform that provides supposedly valuable content for such low prices is really “legit”.
+Even after several years of high growth, success and brand recognition, some consumers are still unsure whether education platforms (or elearning platform) that provide supposedly valuable content for such low prices is really “legit”.
 They naturally wonder if Udemy courses are a scam.
 Let’s look at some common concerns.

 Are Udemy Courses Worth It?